smimram/bgsubtract0r/README.md

   reference image
 - whether to remove "noise" (i.e. isolated pixels)

+Some recommendations:
+- obviously the background should be of a (really) different color than the moving actor
+- light in order to avoid shadows on the background

 Have fun and don't hesitate to use the bugtracker!

 Samuel Mimram